Code | Name | Description |

 PF | Pressure faces | Smooth planar faces from peds pressing against each other without sliding. |

-Biological secondary features are mostly created by plant roots as they grow into the soil, and soil fauna as they create burrows.
+Biological secondary features are mostly created by plant roots as they grow into the soil, and soil fauna as they create and infill burrows.

 For detailed assessment, also note the areal percentage of the exposed horizon face occupied by the feature.